|The information in this topic is intended for Appian Cloud users.|

 PrivateLink Integration is only available to customers using Appian version 19.2 or higher.

-Customers of Appian Cloud can use AWS PrivateLink to enable secure access from their Appian Cloud instances to their resources hosted on customer’s private networks.
+Customers of Appian Cloud can use AWS PrivateLink to enable secure access from their Appian Cloud instances to their AWS resources hosted on their private networks.
 PrivateLink can be used to integrate with customer-owned services such as business data sources or authentication systems (LDAP or Single sign-On) through a customer’s AWS Virtual Private Cloud (VPC).
 This integration option is an alternative to VPN Tunnels for customers who have IT infrastructure running on AWS.

 PrivateLink connectivity gives customers several benefits, including, but not limited to:

 In order to integrate with PrivateLink, the Appian Cloud VPC is configured as the Service Consumer connecting to a customer resource through an Interface VPC Endpoint.
 Customers need to create a VPC Endpoint Service inside their VPC (Service Provider) to expose their resources.